-The application of capture facilities will reduce CO2 emissions from Production Unit 3 by up to 90 per cent and, when fully operational, capture 1 Mtpa of CO2.
-The purity of the CO2 prior to transport is 95 per cent.
+The application of capture facilities will reduce CO2 emissions from Production Unit 3 by around 90 per cent and, when fully operational, capture 1 Mtpa of CO2.

 Mechanical completion of the carbon capture facilities was in December 2013 with commissioning activities beginning thereafter.
 The completion of the power plant refurbishment occurred in the second quarter of 2014.
-Overall operation of the Demonstration Project is planned for the latter part of 2014.
+Operation of the Project commenced in October 2014.

 The CO2 captured from Production Unit 3 will be used primarily for EOR at the Weyburn Oil Unit and will supplement the existing CO2 supply to the Weyburn–Midale fields delivered by the 330 km / 205 mile Souris Valley pipeline from a gasification facility in North Dakota (see Great Plains Synfuel Plant and Weyburn-Midale Project).

 In December 2012, SaskPower announced it had reached an agreement with Cenovus, on behalf of its partners in the Weyburn Oil Unit, to purchase approximately 1 Mtpa of CO2 for 10 years.
 The CO2 will be transported the 66 km / 41 miles to Weyburn by the new purpose-built Rafferty CO2 pipeline.
 Cenovus, on behalf of its partners, has built and will operate the pipeline.

 Any CO2 from the project that is not used in EOR will be injected into a deep saline formation through SaskPower’s Carbon Storage and Research Centre (CSRC).
 The CSRC hosts the Aquistore project, which is currently administered by the Petroleum Technology Research Centre (PTRC).
 The Aquistore project is located in the Williston Basin and is a short distance (around 3 km / 2 miles) from the Boundary Dam facility.
 The targeted injection zones for the project are the Winnipeg and Deadwood formations.
 Two wells – one injector and one monitoring – have been drilled into the formation at intervals of about 150 metres / 495 feet and to a depth of 3.4 km / 2.1 miles.
 The injection zone is 'capped' by numerous layers of impermeable rock.

 Key project milestones